cchitsiang/awesome-stars/topics.md

 - [kyleferguson/laravel-with-docker-example](https://github.com/kyleferguson/laravel-with-docker-example) - Example using Docker for your local development environment with Laravel or Lumen
 - [kaedea/android-dynamical-loading](https://github.com/kaedea/android-dynamical-loading) - 🔌 Android plugin development library (Frontia) and tech introductions, which means that you can upgrade your Android APP or fix emergent bugs, as well as reduce the file size of Apk without any re-ins
 - [Kaopiz/KProgressHUD](https://github.com/Kaopiz/KProgressHUD) - An implement of ProgressHUD for Android, similar to MBProgressHUD, SVProgressHUD for iOS.
-- [cedricbonhomme/newspipe](https://github.com/cedricbonhomme/newspipe) - A web news aggregator.
+- [cedricbonhomme/newspipe](https://github.com/cedricbonhomme/newspipe) - A self-hosted news reader.
 - [timegridio/timegrid](https://github.com/timegridio/timegrid) - Free, open-source, online appointments platform based on Laravel PHP Framework.
 - [resume/resume.github.com](https://github.com/resume/resume.github.com) - Resumes generated using the GitHub informations
 - [TortugaResearch/DotNet-ORM-Cookbook](https://github.com/TortugaResearch/DotNet-ORM-Cookbook) - This repository is meant to show how to perform common tasks using C# with variety of ORMs.